Battle of Kartarpur

 The Battle of Kartarpur occurred on 25 April 1635.
-It started when the Mughal Empire attacked the town of Kartarpur.
-The Mughal force was repulsed by the Sikh defenders.
+It was the final major military engagement of Guru Hargobind, the sixth Sikh Guru, against the imperial forces of the Mughal Empire.
+Following previous Sikh victories in the Battle of Amritsar (1634) and Battle of Lahira, tensions between the Guru and Shah Jahan had reached a peak.

 The battle occurred in the locality of Kartarpur in present-day Jalandhar district of Indian Punjab.